ppraghu/uniqueidgenerator/Details of Tableau XML Structure.md

+# Prompt:

+This is a XML file corresponding to a Tableau report.
+Can you explain to me different constructs within this XML file?
+Also, create a diagram in Markdown with mermaid to explain the report structure and its components.

+---
+---

+# Response:

 ## **1. Overview of the XML Structure**

 The XML file represents a Tableau workbook, detailing data sources, worksheets, maps, styles, and window configurations.
 Here's a high-level breakdown of its main sections: